Tears time forgot.

 One of the most beautiful, yet sad lines in the novel is when Sloane ponders whether she is “just a replacement of the girl [she] used to be” (75).
 It also sounded like a nod to Young’s other series concerning the Program, The Remedy.
 But, it’s when Dr. Arthur Pritchard comments on the reality of human nature, that I get a chill down my spine: “Human beings are cruel creatures.
 And what we don’t understand, we tamper with until we destroy it” (133).

-A revelation just hit me: the Program seeks to rid empathy.
-Sloane and James (all characters for that matter) try so hard not to let depression conquer them; they forbid themselves from crying, from feeling what is most natural – empathy; a capacity to understand.
+A revelation just hit me: the Program seeks to rid sympathy and empathy.
+Sloane and James (all characters for that matter) try so hard not to let depression conquer them, they forbid themselves from crying, from feeling what is most natural — sympathy; a capacity to understand.
 When one hears sad news, the other stops themselves from feeling lest they should be considered ‘at-risk’.

-It is heartbreaking to imagine that ‘normalcy’ means being deprived of empathy.
+It is heartbreaking to imagine that ‘normalcy’ means being deprived of sympathy or empathy.